iAbhishek91/google-cloud/Services/COMPUTE-03-kubernetes_engine.md

 ## node pool

+- node pool is **NOT a K8S feature** its something provided by GKE to better manage the worker nodes.
 - Node pool is group of nodes, that have same configuration.(they are like manged instance group in compute engine)
 - Node pool uses "NodeConfig" specification.
 - Node pool may contain one or many nodepool.